sahilee26/Stanford-Coursera-DS-and-Algo-Course-1/README.md

 Divide and Conquer,Searching ,sorting and Randomised Algorithms

 ## Description
-It contains various algorithms taught and then asked to implement in programming exercises.
+It contains various algorithms taught and then asked to implement in programming exercises along with earned certificate.